 About the Speaker

-Daniel Kammen is a professor at the University of California, Berkeley, with parallel appointments in the Energy and Resources Group where he serves as chair, the Goldman School of Public Policy where he directs the Center for Environmental Policy, and the department of Nuclear Engineering.
+Daniel Kammen is a Kleinman Center Visiting Scholar and a professor at the University of California, Berkeley, with parallel appointments in the Energy and Resources Group where he serves as chair, the Goldman School of Public Policy where he directs the Center for Environmental Policy, and the department of Nuclear Engineering.
 Kammen is the founding director of the Renewable and Appropriate Energy Laboratory (RAEL), and was also the director of the Transportation Sustainability Research Center.